-Click “Create.”
-The Template will be saved and you will be taken to the Template Editing screen which opens on your web browser.
+Click “Create.” iPoint will save the Template and take you to the Template Editing screen, which opens on your web browser.
 It may take a few moments to load.

 There is extensive online help available for all of the design functions here (see below), but I’d like to point out a few things in particular:

-- The Actions menu in the upper left allows you to show a preview of the design, for mobile and desktop, with all the design controls hidden.
-It also allows you to send a Test message to the email address of the currently logged on user, which you can see here in the lower left.
+- The Actions menu in the upper left allows you to preview the design, for mobile and desktop, with all the design controls hidden.
+It also allows you to send a Test message to the email address of the currently logged-on user, which you can see here in the lower left.